LeipeLeon/aasm_state_charts/README.md

 Installation and Invokation
 ---------------------------

-You can install `aasm_statecharts` from RubyGems using `gem install aasm_statecharts`, or add the `aasm_statecharts` gem to your Gemfile and run Bundler to install it.
+You can install `aasm_state_charts` from RubyGems using `gem install aasm_state_charts`, or add the `aasm_state_charts` gem to your Gemfile and run Bundler to install it.

-If you have installed `aasm_statecharts` via gem, you can invoke it using the command `aasm_statecharts`; otherwise, if you have used Bundler without generating binstubs, you can invoke it with the command `bundle exec aasm_statecharts`.
+If you have installed `aasm_state_charts` via gem, you can invoke it using the command `aasm_state_charts`; otherwise, if you have used Bundler without generating binstubs, you can invoke it with the command `bundle exec aasm_state_charts`.
 The following assumes that it has been installed via gem for simplicity.

 Example
 -------